jeydevv/MonkeModMenu/README.md

 # Monke Mod Menu
 A mod for the amazing game Gorilla Tag
-### Please note: this mod will NOT work on public servers
+### Please note: this mod will NOT work on public servers and is not intended to

 ## Whats new:
 - Bug fixes!